-We recommend that graduate students applying for federal financial assistance submit their FAFSA and Villanova University Graduate Institutional Financial Aid Application at least two months prior to the first day of classes to ensure the timely disbursement of Federal Direct Loans towards the payment of tuition and fee charges.
+We recommend that graduate students applying for federal financial assistance submit their FAFSA and Villanova University Graduate Student Supplemental Application for Loan Assistance at least two months prior to the first day of classes to ensure the timely disbursement of Federal Direct Loans towards the payment of tuition and fee charges.
 Financial Assistance for Graduate Students is reviewed and awarded throughout the academic year.

 To receive financial aid, graduate students are required to meet the following criteria: